 In my rush to enter the exciting details of the latest document find I almost missed the most important part.
-It happens to us all at one time or another and if it hasn’t happened to you it may be that you just don’t realise it yet.
+It happens to us all at one time or another and if it hasn’t happened to you it may be that you just don’t realize it yet.

 The record was the 4th and Final Guardian Account for James Garrett.
 It was the word “Final” that first caught my eye.
 To my knowledge, James was born circa 1834, but this “final” account was dated 21 March 1848, well before he would reach the age of majority and no longer need a guardian to manage his property.